NBC logo: Introduction of the Peacock (1956–1959)

-John J. Graham designed a peacock for the NBC television network: an abstraction of an eleven-feathered peacock indicating richness in color.
-This brightly hued peacock, which NBC called the "Bird," was adopted because of the increase in color programming.
+Network art director John J. Graham and designer Herb Lubalin of Sudler & Hennessey designed a new symbol for the television network in 1956: an abstraction of an eleven-feathered peacock indicating richness in color.
+This brightly hued peacock, which NBC called "the Bird", was adopted because of the increase in color programming.
 In addition, NBC's owner, RCA, manufactured color television sets.
 As a result, the peacock became a marketing tool, in the hopes that people tuning in to NBC would purchase color TV sets.
 NBC's first color broadcasts showed only a still frame of the colorful peacock.
 Several modifications were made by NBC before the emblem made its first on-air appearance on May 22, 1956.
+Despite only being a symbol of the NBC's color programming, with the "chimes" remaining the official logo until 1959, it became an inseparable part of the network's identity.

 In the summer of 1957, beginning with Your Hit Parade, the peacock became animated and introduced every NBC color telecast until a revamped animation appeared in 1962.
-Its musical backing was a gong while the peacock began its formation, with a male announcer saying "The following program is brought to you in living color on NBC," while the music crescendoed followed by a nine-note flourish while the peacock's feathers changed color and finally spread out.
+Its musical backing was a gong while the peacock began its formation, with a male announcer saying "The following program is brought to you in living color on NBC.", while the music crescendoed followed by a nine-note flourish while the peacock's feathers changed color and finally spread out.
 According to Game Show Network executive David Schwartz, the first announcer who spoke those famous words behind the Peacock graphic logo was Ben Grauer, who had been a familiar voice on NBC since 1930.
 A slide with the letters "NBC" in red, green, and blue respectively and with "TELEVISION" underneath appeared at the end of every color telecast.